Identifying the latent space geometry of network models through analysis of curvature: Generating latent space points

 \begin{enumerate} \item Generate $K$ group centers $\mu \in \mathbf{H}^2(\kappa)$.
 To do this, we generate two locations $x_i$ and $y_i$ distributed uniformly on $[-s, s] \times [-s, s]$ and select the third coordinate $z = \sqrt{1/\kappa + x_i^2 + y_i^2}$ so by construction $(x, y, z) \in \mathbf{H}^2(\kappa).$ \item Then simulate the positions of the nodes.
 To do this, generate two coordinates $x_i$ and $y_i$ distributed uniformly on $[x_{c_i} - \delta, x_{c_i}+ \delta] \times [y_{c_i} - \delta, y_{c_i}+ \delta]$ then set $z_i = \sqrt{1/\kappa + x_i^2 + y_i^2}.$ \end{enumerate}

 We next present the parameters used for the simulations in Section~\ref{sec: Simulations}.
 In the table below, $\kappa$ is the curvature used for the Spherical geometry.
 The $\sigma$ parameter determines the spread of the points in the Euclidean geometry.
-For the Hyperbolic geometry the scale referrers to the scale of the first two coordinates of the space.
+For the Hyperbolic geometry the scale refers to the scale of the first two coordinates of the space.
 In all of these results, we use rate = 1/3.
+We draw the node effects $\nu_i \overset{\text{i.i.d.}}{\sim} \text{Unif}(\beta, 0)$, where we set $\beta = -0.01.$

-\section{Choosing Bounds for Curvature Estimate}
+\section{Choosing bounds for curvature estimate}

 We now discuss a way to pick $a$, the lower bound in the spherical method to pick $\kappa$.
 Note that the maximum distance between any two points is $r \pi = \pi/\sqrt{\kappa}$, which occurs when the points are antipodal.
 This shows that for a distance matrix $D = \{d_{ij}\}$, which contains distances between $K$ points on $\mathbf{S}^p(\kappa)$, it must be that